[functional][y] Handle console messages covering ncurses dialogs (was: Remove "console=tty" boot option for installed system)

 - Subject changed from Remove "console=tty" from tests to Remove "console=tty" boot option for installed system

 - Status changed from Resolved to In Progress

 As our research has shown, we cannot simply remove console=tty option from installation boot option, which leads to kernel messages get printed in active tty and interfere with tests execution (especially yast ncurses).
 After short discussion we've decided to introduce additional step to remove console=tty from boot options in the end of installation, as reboot is required to make it work.

 To be checked if can apply new boot options on runtime, then we can introduce to consoletest_setup test suite, where it belongs logically.

-#5 Updated by riafarov about 4 years ago
+#5 Updated by riafarov over 4 years ago

 Unfortunately modifying boot option in the end of installation is not possible, as /etc/default/grub is not yet created.

 So, either have to modify boot options as a step during installation, or do this on installed system, nevertheless reboot is required.

 Modification of syslog didn't help, as /dev/console is not really used there.

 Question is still open how to do this.
 With syslog we are able to redirect all messages to serial device by adding . -/dev/ttyS0 or kern.* /dev/ttyS0